 Announced by Chief Judge Jonathan Lippman in his 2014 State of the Judiciary Address, the Pro Bono Scholars Program (PBSP) allows students in their final year of law school to devote their last semester of study to performing pro bono service for the poor through an approved externship program, law school clinic, legal services provider, law firm or corporation.
 Students accepted into the PBSP will be allowed to take the New York State bar examination in February of their final year of study, before they graduate, and students who successfully complete the PBSP will be eligible for accelerated admission to the bar.
 More information on the PBSP can be found at http://www.nycourts.gov/ATTORNEYS/probonoscholars/index.shtml

-In order to apply for the July 2014 bar examination (application opens on April 1, 2014), you must have an NCBE Identification Number.
+In order to apply for the New York bar examination, you must have an NCBE Identification Number.
 If you do not have one, you must visit www.ncbex.org/ncbe-number and complete the brief application to receive your NCBE Number.
 If you already have an NCBE Number do not request a new number.
 We will be verifying the validity of the NCBE Number you enter on your application.
 If you enter an invalid NCBE Number your application will be nullified and you may be subject to misconduct charges for furnishing misleading or inaccurate information.

 - July Bar Exam – To meet the six month deadline for review of your documents, you must submit your Foreign Evaluation Form and supporting foreign documentation no later than October 1st of the year preceding the exam you plan to sit.